VIJAYG4/sentiment-analysis/README.md

 # sentiment-analysis
 Sentiment analysis for stock movement prediction.
 Final project for the course Practical Natural Language Processing at NYU.
+PS: This is my last project as grad student at NYU.
+Senti hitting hard :'

 ## Usage
 Run `sentiment_analysis_bert.ipynb` to train and test the bert model for sentiment classification